utah-cs3550-fa25/assignments/study-guide.md

 (say, `c5.xlarge`).
 You should be able to explain AMIs.
 You should be able to explain what burstable CPUs are in AWS.

-**Scaling**: You should be able to explain the concepts of throughput, latency, and queue depth, and how they are related.
-You should be able to explain why a deployment needs slack capacity.
-You should be able to explain auto-scaling.
-You should be able to explain what CPU utilization is, and give a reasonable figure for what CPU utilization is "too high".
+**Scaling**: You should be able to compute capacity utilization.
+You should be able to explain queuing delay, the amplification factor, and give its general characteristics (low for low utilization, goes to infinity as utilization approaches 100%).
+You should be able to give reasonable values for what utilization factor indicates you should scale.
+You should be able to explain congestion collapse at a high level.